 Ibiza dawns blue and warm, just the way I imagined it to and after a morning at the beach enjoying Ibiza’s blue sky and water we head into Dalt Vila, Ibiza’s old town or ‘upper town’, the walled historical centre from the Middle Ages.… Read the rest

-We start our day in Palma de Majorca at the Parc de la Mar, right in front of La Sau, the Cathedral of Santa Maria of Palma.
-This incredible Cathedral dominates the skyline of this entire stretch of the old town of this stunning port side city.… Read the rest
+We start our day in Palma de Majorca at the Parc de la Mar.
+Gazing up, we have landed right in front of La Sau, the Cathedral of Santa Maria of Palma.
+This incredible Cathedral dominates the skyline of this entire stretch of the old town, defining this stunning port side city.… Read the rest